mdn/content/files/en-us/web/css/css_positioned_layout/understanding_z-index/stacking_context_example_2/index.md

     - DIV #4 (`z-index`: 10)

-> **Note:** It is worth remembering that in general the HTML hierarchy is different from the stacking context hierarchy.
+> **Note:** It is worth remembering that the HTML hierarchy is different from the stacking context hierarchy.
 In the stacking context hierarchy, elements that do not create a stacking context are collapsed on their parent.

 ## Example